snabbco/snabb/src/doc/documentation-guide.md

 * **Contributors:** Some documents (like the one you are reading now) are facing towards Snabb Switch contributors.
 They can be frequently updating and even contain open questions.
 We should ensure that these always reflect the current state of affairs.
+This also includes implementation details which should be documented as source code comments.

 ### Building README.md Files